LeonEdlund/plant-health/README.md

 In this tutorial, we’ll create a small IoT device to monitor your plant’s health.
 This includes reading the _soil moisture, sun exposure, room temperature, and humidity_.

 The data gathered is presented using a self-hosted solution.
-A _TIG stack (Telegraf, InfluxDB, and Grafana)_ is used to store and visualize the data, all running inside a Docker container.
+A _TIG stack (Telegraf, InfluxDB, and Grafana)_ is used to store and visualize the data, all running inside Docker containers.

 Depending on your prior experience, this project should be fairly straightforward and should not take longer than a few hours to complete.